makkus/freckles/README.rst

 Here we setup a new `Wordpress <https://wordpress.com>`_ instance, using a so called `blueprint <http://localhost:8000/freckelize_command.html#blueprints>`_, which is basically a prepared, generic (and in most cases empty) project template with some defaults set, that can optionally ask for user input for some of those defaults and change the project template accordingly.

-The following will ask the user a few basic answers about the install.
+The following will ask the user a few basic questions about the install.
 Then it'll install and configure a *MySQL* server, *PHP* and *PHP packages* necessary for *Wordpress*, as well as the *Nginx* web-server.
 If so specified by the user, it'll also request a "Let's encrpyt" https certificate for the domain running this *Wordpress* instance, and it'll setup a cronjob to renew that certificate before it expires.

 You'll end up with a folder under ``/var/lib/freckles`` which contains everything relevant to your Wordpress install (both database and Wordpress-site files), which can be easily backed-up.
 And which can be used to quickly restore your instance on a different, newly installed machine (again, using *freckles*).